-Auto glass may look and feel just like the regular glass that is used in your windows at home or any other type of glass, but it is substantially different.
-Auto glass is designed and manufactured with safety in mind; it works with your vehicle’s structure as well as other safety features to keep occupants of the vehicle as safe as possible.
+Auto glass looks and feels like regular glass used in your windows at home, but it's substantially different.
+It's designed and manufactured with safety in mind; works with your vehicle’s structure, can include rain and light sensors, and other safety features to keep occupants as safe as possible.

 Different types of auto glass